viamrobotics/viam-python-sdk/examples/complex_module/README.md

-# VIAM Module Example
+# VIAM Complex Module Example
 This example goes through how to create custom modular resources using Viam's python SDK, and how to connect it to a Robot.

 This is a limited document.
 For a more in-depth understanding of modules, see the [documentation](https://docs.viam.com/program/extend/modular-resources/).

 ## Purpose
-Modular resources allows you to define custom components and services, and add them to your robot.
+Modular resources allow you to define custom components and services, and add them to your robot.
 Viam ships with many component types, but you're not limited to only using those types -- you can create your own using modules.

 For more information, see the [documentation](https://docs.viam.com/program/extend/modular-resources/).
+For a simpler example, take a look at the [simple module example](https://github.com/viamrobotics/viam-python-sdk/tree/main/examples/simple_module), which only contains one custom resource model in one file.

 ## Project structure
 The definition of the new resources are in the `src` directory.
 Within this directory are the `proto`, `gizmo`, `arm`, and `summation` subdirectories.